There are four sections in this course:

 - Section 4: Surveillance

-There are review questions at the end of modules 1 and 2.
-These review questions will provide you with an opportunity to apply the knowledge and skills presented in these modules.
-There is a quiz at the end of module 3.
-In addition, some modules contain practice exercises to help you better understand the material.
+There are review questions at the end of each section.
+These review questions will provide you with an opportunity to apply the knowledge and skills presented in these sections.
+In Section 3, you will have the opportunity to look at the case study of foodborne outbreak investigation.

 This course may be taken by itself, or as part of the New Public Health Administrators (NPHA) Curriculum.